REGULATION ON ERASMUS+ and OTHER INTERNATIONAL EXCHANGE PROGRAMS

 Assessment of Applications

-ARTICLE 8-(1) Applications for Erasmus+ and other international exchange programs are assessed by taking criteria, which is identified for respective academic year and announced before the application process, into consideration.
-OIA makes the placements by taking the total score of students based on the application criteria, universities they prefer, exchange quotas of respective universities, and the amount of grant allocated for the University, into consideration in accordance with the principles set out by Erasmus+ Selection Commission.
-Results are announced at OIA web page following the approval of Erasmus+ Selection Commission.
+ARTICLE 8-(1) (Change SD 27.05.2019 364-B/2) Applications for Erasmus+ and other international exchange programs are assessed by taking criteria, which is identified for respective academic year and announced before the application process, into consideration.
+OIA makes the placements by taking the total score of students based on the application criteria, universities they prefer, exchange quotas of respective universities, and the amount of grant allocated for the University, into consideration in accordance with the principles set out by International Exchange Programs Selection Commission.
+Results are announced at OIA web page following the approval of International Exchange Programs Selection Commission.

 ARTICLE 9-(1) Courses to be taken at partner universities abroad by students, who are participating at Erasmus+ and other international exchange programs, are decided by the respective department/program coordinator.